-The Subject Leaders are Mr. Rob Perkes and Miss Charlotte Richards supported by Mr. Jake Lavender (IT Technician).
+The Subject Leader is Miss.
+Charlotte Richards supported by Mr. Rob Perkes and Mr. Jake Lavender (IT Technician).

 In our ever developing technological world, we know that Computing is an essential life skill for our pupils.
 Therefore, we strive to develop knowledge and skills which will equip children to be able to communicate with the wider community safely, to understand the communication systems which are in use, and have greater knowledge of software which may be used in a future work place.

 Our curriculum is built around the three main learning strands of: Computer Science, Information Technology and Digital Literacy.